 We value working with you and wish to ensure that you are in complete control over how much we keep in touch with you

-The Michael Palin Centre for Stammering (MPC) collects your data when you use our website to sign up for training courses, come to an event, make a purchase or are involved in any other way with us.
+The Michael Palin Centre for Stammering (MPC) collects your data when you use our website to sign up for training courses, come to an event, make a purchase, make a referral, or are involved in any other way with us.
 This page is here to help you understand how we use the data we collect about you.

-Whittington Health NHS Trust is the data controller and will process your data in accordance with the regulations that apply to the General Data Protection Regulation 2016 (GDPR) /Data Protection Act 2018 (DPA18)
+Whittington Health NHS Trust is the data controller and will process your data in accordance with the regulations that apply to the General Data Protection Regulation 2016 (GDPR) /Data Protection Act 2018 (DPA18).
+We take our duty to protect you personal information and confidentiality very seriously and take all reasonable measures to ensure the confidentiality and security of personal data for which we are responsible.

 - sending you mail and newsletters to inform you about our teaching activities; or